Jesús Huerta de Soto: Education and career

 Huerta de Soto received a bachelor's degree in economics in 1978 and a PhD in economics in 1992, from Complutense University.
 His MBA in actuarial science is from Stanford University, 1985.
 In 2000 he became a full professor of Political Economy at Universidad Rey Juan Carlos in Madrid.
 Since 2007 he is director of the Austrian Economics Master Program Master Economía de la Escuela Austríaca at the Rey Juan Carlos University.

 Huerta de Soto was editor of seven volumes of the Spanish-language version of the University of Chicago Press's The Collected Works of F. A. Hayek.
 In that capacity, he was responsible for bibliographies, footnotes, introductions, and hiring translators.
 He is a member of the editorial board of New Perspectives on Political Economy and on the advisory editorial board of the Journal of Markets and Morality.
 Huerta de Soto is a Senior Fellow of the Mises Institute and is on the editorial board of its Quarterly Journal of Austrian Economics.
 He was formerly a Trustee of the Madrid Institute for Advanced Studies (IMDEA) in social sciences and was a vice-president and director of the Mont Pelerin Society from 2000 to 2004.

 Economic views

 Classical liberalism

-An anarcho-capitalist, Huerta argues that classical liberalism and their ideal is theoretically impossible; he also believes that classical liberals have failed to limit the power of the state.
+An anarcho-capitalist, Huerta de Soto argues that classical liberalism and their ideal is theoretically impossible; he also believes that classical liberals have failed to limit the power of the state.